The Sioux Falls area's most trusted business IT service & support

 Approvals & Follow-up

 Some decisions need a person.
-That does not mean the whole process needs to live in someone’s inbox.
+The surrounding steps can still follow a clearer path than someone’s inbox.
 Automation can help move requests through approval steps, send reminders and reduce the chance that work stalls because a message was missed.

 Notifications & Reminders